Custom routing

 to read and set URLs.
 This works for traditional multi-page applications, but can disrupt single-page applications (SPAs) by causing full-page reloads instead of leveraging client-side routing.

 To resolve this, Product Fruits provides a custom routing system that integrates with your application's existing navigation logic.
+Another use case for this advanced installation option is to allow for better compability with applicatons that don't have changing URLs.

 Custom routing options